 I chose the i7 4770K mainly because I felt that the CPU is something that I don’t usually change.
 My previous i7 920 lasted me close to 5 years and this one will as well.
 Besides, there aren’t any upcoming consumer related technology that is about to be introduced (DDR4 is the one that is coming real soon but doubt it’ll really be for normal consumers like myself).
 It is thus somewhat “future-proofing” in a sense (something I never believe in technology, there is no such thing as future-proofing.
 Oh the irony!) as most tasks I do will not need anything more powerful then what I have.
 It is the same plan as per before, have a great CPU and upgrade the GPU in the future should there be a need.
 To further justify my purchase, I told myself that I’m (or will be) doing video encoding and programming and those will utilize the hyper-threading functionality of an i7 processor.
 I lied but yes it makes me feel better.

 For more explanations do watch the video.
 I decided to write down just some of the more important thoughts about my upgrade.
 Ultimately, I’m really excited to finally be able to integrate a SSD in my system.
 It has been a long time coming.
 I will write again on my thoughts of windows 8.1 (wish me luck people!) once I’ve tested it out long enough.
 Otherwise, if you have any questions do leave a comment!
 I will be happy to answer them.
+If you’re holding off on getting windows 8.1 due to needing to remove a virus on your computer but being on a budget, visit Virus Removal Australia.
+Virus Removal Australia Claims to be able to fix any virus at a capped amount so you won’t have any surprises when you go to pay.

 Before I end, here are the current specifications of my PC: